Leshauts/Milo-Mac/README.md

-# Sonoak-Mac
+# Milo Mac
-Sonoak Mac Menu
+Native look and feel app in Menu Bar to control Milo from your Mac.